apostrophecms/docs/docs/guide/core-widgets.md

 </AposCodeBlock>

 ::: note
-The path to the custom image is to where the file will be located in the final build.
-If you customize the image widget at the project level, this is the `my-image-widget` folder, **not** the `image-widget` folder.
+The path to the custom image is where the file will be located in the final build.
+If you customize the image widget at the project level, the `asset` module will create the `my-image-widget` folder to hold the contents of the `/modules/@apostrophecms/image-widget/public` folder.
+This is the location where the path to the custom image should point, **not** the `image-widget` folder.
 :::

 ## Video widget